Tip-Sy/OpenSourceJS/README.md

 ### What is this repository for? ###

-* This repo contains JS functions that I origninally developped for my own needs
+* This repo contains JS functions that I originally developped for my own needs
-* The idea is to share my work whenever I feel it may be useful to others
+* The idea is to share my work whenever I feel it can be useful to others

 ### Description of the files ###